stefangordon/cloud-custodian/docs/source/azure/configuration/authentication.rst

 3. Azure German Cloud (`AzureGermanCloud`)
 4. Azure US Government (`AzureUSGovernment`)

-In order to target these Clouds, pass the cloud name in the ``--region`` flag
+To target these Clouds, pass the cloud name in the ``--region`` flag

 .. code-block:: bash

     custodian run -s . --region=AzureChinaCloud my-policy.yml

-**Note**: Development is geared towards Azure Public Cloud, and all Custodian features may not be readily available in alternate Clouds.
+**Note**: All Custodian features may not be available in every Cloud.
-Please file an issue if you'd like to see a feature supported